senzing-garage/knowledge-base/lists/environment-variables.md

 1. Synopsis:
     1. Name of the RabbitMQ exchange used for routing info messages about loaded records
-1. Values:
-    1. Default: The value of SENZING_RABBITMQ_INFO_EXCHANGE
 1. Where used:
     1. [stream-producer](https://github.com/Senzing/stream-loader)